 Many applicants are also concerned about renewing TN status in a different location than where the initial TN was approved.
-Applicants fear this may lead to additional scrutiny in how the application is analyzed.
-However, Customs and Border Protection has made great efforts to ensure that all officers are properly trained to review TN applications and has instituted the use of a checklist for each TN application, to ensure consistency in application review.
+Applicants fear that this might lead to additional scrutiny in how the application is analyzed.
+However, Customs and Border Protection (CBP) has made great efforts to ensure that all officers are properly trained to review TN applications and has instituted the use of a checklist for each TN application, to ensure consistency in application review.

-In 2014, CBP started using a TN eligibility checklist in its interviews.
-This has led to much greater structure and uniformity in the border application process.
-The introduction of this checklist also serves as a quality guideline to what the application documents need to address, taking away much of the mystery of how the interview should proceed.
+By using a TN eligibility checklist in its interviews (instituted in 2014), CBP has brought greater structure and uniformity to the border application process.
+This checklist also serves as a quality guideline to what the application documents need to address, taking away much of the mystery of how the interview should proceed.

 According to the CBP checklist, at the U.S./Canada border, a TN applicant should be prepared to provide the officer with: